• Recipes

 Instructions

-• In a small saucepan mix together white vinegar, granulated sugar, and salt.
+• Make the Pickling Liquid.
+In a small saucepan mix together white vinegar, granulated sugar, and salt.
 Bring to a boil while stirring and simmer for 1 minute.
 Remove from heat and allow to cool.
 Add lemon juice and stir well.

-½ Cup White Vinegar, ½ Cup Granulated Sugar, 1 Teaspoon Salt, 3 Tablespoons Fresh Squeezed Lemon Juice
+½ Cup White Vinegar, ½ Cup Granulated Sugar, 1 Teaspoon Salt, 3 Tablespoons Lemon Juice

-• Thinly slice the cucumber either crosswise in discs or lengthwise into ribbons.
-Place the sliced cucumber in a non-metallic medium bowl or container and pour the pickling liquid over the cucumber.
+• Slice the Cucumber.
+Thinly slice the cucumber either crosswise in discs or lengthwise into ribbons.

 1 Large English Cucumber

-• Serve the lemony pickles with a garnish with lemon zest and/or finely sliced nori.
+• Serve and Enjoy.
+Serve the lemony pickles with a garnish with lemon zest and/or finely sliced nori.

 Lemon Zest or Thinly Sliced Nori Seaweed